-All the Directors of the Bank, save for Dr. P. J. Nayak (the Chairman and Managing Director) and Mr. S. Chatterjee (the Executive Director) are paid sitting fees for every meeting of the Board and also for every meeting of the Committees attended by them.
+All the Directors of the Bank, save for Dr. P. J. Nayak (the Chairman and Managing Director) are paid sitting fees for every meeting of the Board and also for every meeting of the Committees attended by them.

 Penalties

 The RBI may impose penalties on banks and its employees in case of infringement of regulations under the Banking Regulation Act.
 The penalty may be a fixed amount or may be related to the amount involved in any contravention of the regulations.
 The penalty may also include imprisonment.